mstump/hub_and_spoke/README.md

 If a message is posted to the central broker then this process is reversed.
 The central broker will persist the message to the local keyspace, and then dispatch the message to queues for the corresponding remote nodes.

 Every 10 seconds the central broker will check if it has messages for remote nodes with valid registrations and will post those messages to the remote site.
 The remote site will then persist the message to it's local keyspace.

+Assuming a network connection is available messages should be

+## Future modifications
+This code was designed to minimize external dependencies, and not for high throughput or low latency use cases.
+To better suit low latency or high throughput use-cases the following modifications should be performed:

+1. Move from fixed interval polling to push notification.
+1. The server is currently single threaded, and each leaf node is polled synchronously.
+Throughput can be increased by starting a thread per leaf node.
+1. Rewrite Cassandra write operations to use asyncs.
+1. Move critical portions to a more efficient language or VM.
+1. Use transport compression.

 ## Available options
 ```